London Underground A60 and A62 Stock: Withdrawal

-A60 Stock reached 50 years of service on 12 June 2011.
+The A Stock fleet reached 50 years of service on 12 June 2011.
 The age of the stock made spare parts more difficult to obtain and vehicles had to be cannibalised to keep the rest of the stock in operation.

-S8 Stock replaced the stock, with the first unit introduced on 31 July 2010.
+S8 Stock trains replaced the stock, with the first unit introduced on 31 July 2010.
 This is similar to the S7 Stock for the District, Circle and Hammersmith & City lines; the main differences are the layout and number of seats and the provision of two sand hoppers for each rail due to the different conditions at the country end of the line.
 On 9 October 2010, the first eight cars of A Stock were sent for scrap, units 5197 and 5173.
-Both units had been out of service for several months after suffering from technical faults.
-Main withdrawal began on 20 January 2011, with units 5006+5179 being sent to the CF Booths of Rotherham for scrapping.
+Main withdrawals began on 20 January 2011, with units 5006 and 5179 being sent to the CF Booths of Rotherham for scrapping.

 In February 2012, the London Transport Museum began offering luggage racks from withdrawn A Stock for sale.